johandweber/funsignedwrapper/README.md

 The module requires a Fortran compiler that supports the constants `int8`, `int16`, `int32` and `int64` in the module `iso_fortran_env`.
-This is the case for all compilers comforming to the Fortran 2008 standard but may also be supported by Compilers that otherwise do not fully support Fortran 2008.
+This is the case for all compilers comforming to the Fortran 2008 standard, but may also be supported by Compilers that otherwise do not fully support Fortran 2008.

 The test programs further require a C99 comforming C compiler where the typedefs